exakat/exakat-docs/Reference/Rules/Variables/InterfaceArguments.rst

 Interface Arguments
 +++++++++++++++++++

-  Variables that are arguments in an interface.
+  This rule lists variables that are arguments in an interface.

 .. code-block:: php